skazazes/Neo4j-TwitterAPI-Streamer/README.md

 ```

 ## Status
-Although the incoming Twitter API stream can successfully be written to a Neo4J database, there is NO error handling in the program and as such exceptions form used packages aren't properly handled and crash the program.
-That being said, if configured properly the pro seems to work without error.
+Although the incoming Twitter API stream can successfully be written to a Neo4J database, there is NO error handling in the program and as such exceptions fromm used packages aren't properly handled and crash the program.
+Once intended ffeatures are implemented I will begin working on fixes.

 ## How NTS works
 NTS uses a Tweepy 'Stream' to receive live Tweets having to do with a specified list of terms from the Twitter Application API.
 NTS then adds these tweets to a Neo4J graph with related data, using the py2neo package.